Bodycam video shows aftermath of elderly man’s fiery death - NewsBreak

 Vulnerable adult abuse fourth degree, the misdemeanor, occurs when a caregiver’s “reckless act or reckless failure to act … causes physical harm” or the caregiver “knowingly or intentionally commits an act that under the circumstances poses an unreasonable risk of harm or injury to a vulnerable adult regardless of whether physical harm results.”

-Becker declined to comment on his charging decision because the case is still in court.‘Peaky Blinders’ team slams DeSantis for using show footage in anti-LGBTQ+ political ad
+Becker declined to comment on his charging decision because the case is still in court.

 Her defense attorney, who said he’s seen no evidence a crime was committed, told Target 8 his client is a “kind person with a good heart” who’s suffered a devastating personal tragedy.